achernya/iap-6.828-website/lab/drafts/lab2.md

 You may want to review `inc/mmu.h`, too, as it also contains a number of definitions that will be useful for this lab.

-Before beginning the lab, don't forget to add -f 6.828 to get the 6.828 version of QEMU.
+Before beginning the lab, don't forget to `add exokernel` to get the 6.828 version of QEMU.

 ### Hand-In Procedure